ebi-webcomponents/nightingale/packages/textarea-sequence/README.md

 - Formats the sequence interactively following the FastA format.
   - ✅ Highlights headers
   - ✅ Highlights bases/residues that are not part of it's alphabet.
-  - 🔲 Highlights if the file includes multiple sequences, when the option `single` is included.
+  - ✅ Highlights if the file includes multiple sequences, when the option `single` is included.
-- 🔲 Autofix funtionality.
+- 🔲 Autofix funtionality.🚧
-- 🔲 Error reporting
+- ✅ Error reporting
+- 🔲 Highlights the textarea border if there are errors or is valid.🚧